ntd284/Telegram-Vnstock/README.md

 5. `/tr [stock_symbol]:` [ssi_trading.py](src/plugin/ssi_trading.py)

 Once authenticated, use this command followed by the stock's symbol to perform trading actions, such as buying or selling shares.
-For example, `/tr shb` will initiate a trading operation for the stock symbol 'SSI'.
+For example, `/tr shb` will initiate a trading operation for the stock symbol 'SHB'.

 <p align="center">
   <img src="doc/image/trans.png" alt="lal" width='350'>